 We found that Elodea eDNA could be detected with a water sample within a few cm of its source in agreement with the findings of Gantz et al (2018).
 However, beyond detections at the source, we did not detect eDNA elsewhere in the SAC Pond.
 Although plants do not release constant amounts of DNA (Matsuhashi et al 2016), both of our sampling events at the SAC Pond occurred during autumn, which has been shown to be the peak of eDNA concentrations for E. candadensis in lake Steinsfjorden in Norway (Angles d’Auriac et al 2019).
 It should also be noted that although Angles d’Auriac et al (2019) did detect Elodea eDNA downstream from an infestation, Elodea fragments were likely present downstream from the infestation, and it is not possible to know whether sample locations were close to undetected Elodea fragments.

 Our sampling was limited to inference at this single lake.
 Still, this study was a realistic application of using water samples to detect eDNA from an invasive species.
 In interior Alaska, lakes are reliably ice free for no more than five months and an autumn sampling event is likely the best temporal window to collect Elodea eDNA.
-Additionally, it is unlikely a more spatially robust experimented could be conducted on Elodea-free lakes in an extreme cold-water environment like interior Alaska, as it was non-trivial to obtain permits to introduce an invasive species, despite security assurances that prevented spread.
-However, we found no evidence of eDNA detection from a small amount of introduced Elodea, as would be seen in an accidental release.
+Additionally, it is unlikely a more spatially robust experiment could be conducted on Elodea-free lakes in an extreme cold-water environment like interior Alaska, as it was non-trivial to obtain permits to introduce an invasive species, despite security assurances that prevented spread.
+However, we found no evidence of eDNA detection from a small amount of contained Elodea, as would be seen in an accidental release.
 Our study will be used to inform biologists that at this time, visual inspection is a better approach to Elodea detection than eDNA from water samples.

 ACKNOWLEDGEMENTS